creativescala/creative-scala/src/pages/setup/github.md

 To start this process you need to create a GitHub account, if you do not have one already.

-Once you have an account, visit the [template project](https://github.com/creativescala/creative-scala-template) in your browser.
+Once you have an account, visit the [template project][template] in your browser.
 At the top right is button called "Fork".
 Press this button to create your own copy of the template.
 You will be taken to a web page displaying your own fork of the template.